zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-amazon.md

 [Msdiv 101] (#msdiv101) {#msdiv101 .ref .msdiv} (17-5)

 [APZ 101.1] (#apz101 .1) {#apz101 .1 .ref .apz} "HERE GET THERE” is
 Classicos and masses, as well as editorials.
-Etheraya Nirvana says.
-Nirvana is the name of Nirvana, which is called the pause of the cravings.
+Etheraya Nibbana says.
+Nibbana is the name of Nibbana, which is called the pause of the cravings.

 [APZ 101.2] (#apz101 .2) {#apz101 .2 .ref .apz} "The Noble Way” is Aryan
 tells the octagonal road.
 (Here 17—3) 7 should be applied.)
 “Noble” is,